OSC/phylogatr-web/docs/PIPELINE.md

 Other schedulers need to replicate this pattern to make use of environment variables to change locations of data files.

+## Prepare Binaries

+You'll need a host of binaries for aligning sequences.
+You can see the [Dockerfile](../Dockerfile) for binaries and locations.
+Once they're built, place them into the `bin/` of this project.

 ## Download Raw data

 First you need to get the raw data from other sources.